 Online Workshop: Interdisciplinary Thinking

 Interdisciplinary Thinking.
-Tactics and tools for problem-solving across disciplinary boundaries (Online, July 17, 9:00 - 13:00)
+Tactics and tools for problem-solving across disciplinary boundaries (online)

 What does it take to successfully combine knowledge from different fields?